kwokeric/astrohop/README.md

 ## Design

 The `Game` class holds the logic for setting up and running the game based on the game's refresh rate (60fps).
-The `Util` file contains constants and some logic - such as `isCollidedWith`, which checks whether the astronaut has touched a circle.
+The `Util` file contains constants and some logic - such as `isCollidedWith` - which checks whether the astronaut has touched a circle.

 ## Physics

-The astronaut is affected by gravity, while circles themselves are not, which allows them to stay in the air.
-Technically, the circles move downwards in unision when the astronaut collides with a circle.
+The astronaut is affected by gravity, while circles themselves are not, which allows the circles to remain suspended in the "air".
+Technically, each circle move downwards in unison when the astronaut collides with a circle.
 Also, when Matt Damon makes contact with a circle, he doesn't actually collide with it - he passes straight through the circle and gains vertical velocity.
-When the player moves the mouse, the astronaut follows the mouse with or without a delay, depending on the selected settings.
+Damon's lateral movement is dictated by the cursor.
+When the player moves the mouse, the astronaut follows the cursor with or without a delay, depending on the selected settings.